puiutucutu/radius-map/README.md

 Import `radius-map.umd.js` and access it via the `radiusMap` window global.

-Since `leaflet` and `leaflet-draw` are dependencies, they must be loaded before `radius-map` so that the globals `L` and `L.draw` exist in the browser's namespace.
+Since `leaflet` and `leaflet-draw` are dependencies, they must be loaded before `radius-map` so that `L` and `L.draw` exist in the browser's global namespace.

-See an example at `./examples/browser/index.html`.
+See example at `./examples/browser`.

 ### Node

 Only one export is provided via `./dist/radius-map.ejs.js`.

-See `./examples/node` for a standalone example.
+See example at `./examples/node`.

 #### Install